rsdoiel/antenna/socal_north.md

 ---

-## What has disgraced former OC Supervisor Andrew Do been up to while awaiting sentencing?
+## Why has Andrew Do been sailing while awaiting sentencing?

-date: 2025-06-02, updated: 2025-06-02, from: The LAist
+date: 2025-06-02, updated: 2025-06-03, from: The LAist

-Andrew Do has been volunteering at the Los Angeles Maritime Institute in San Pedro, teaching sailing skills to disadvantaged kids.
+Disgraced former OC Supervisor Andrew Do has been volunteering at the Los Angeles Maritime Institute in San Pedro, teaching sailing skills to disadvantaged kids.

 <br>